Betacam: Betacam SP

 In 1991, the less-expensive, "Professional", PV line of Betacam SP decks was introduced.
 The PV line consisted of only four models: the full-sized PVW-2600 (VTP), PVW-2650 (VTP with Dynamic tracking allowing up to fwd x3, whereas the BVW line only offered x2 DT playback) and PVW-2800 (VTR) editing decks, and the PVV-3 camera-dockable VTR.
 These high quality machines were similar to the original BV series machines, but lacked the third and fourth audio channels.
 In 1993, the far less expensive UVW series debuted.
 These machines were considerably simpler, somewhat lower quality, and were designed primarily to be used as companions to computer systems, for industrial video, and other low-cost, yet high-quality, uses.
-The UVW decks possessed very limited front panel controls, no jog and shuttle (except by use of a DSRM-10 cable remote control); and with Time Base Corrector (TBC) control available only with an optional remote TBC controller.
+The UVW decks possessed very limited front panel controls, no jog and shuttle (except by use of a DSRM-10 cable remote control); and with time base corrector (TBC) control available only with an optional remote TBC controller.
 These were represented by the UVW-1800, a very popular editing VTR (and companion UVW-1600 edit VTP), and the non-editing UVW-1400 VTR, and UVW-1200 VTP.
 The UVW-100 (and later 100B) one-piece camcorder rounded out the UVW series.

 Third-party support

 Betacam and Betacam SP tape cassette shells varied in color depending on the manufacturer.
 Many companies sold Betacam tapes, sometimes of their own manufacture, sometimes re-branded.
-Fuji, Maxell, Ampex and 3M were just some of the major brands to do so.
+Fuji, Maxell, Ampex/Quantegy, BASF/EMTEC and 3M were just some of the major brands to do so.

-Ampex, Thomson SA and Philips each sold rebranded OEM versions of some of the Sony VTRs and camcorders at various times in the 1980s and 1990s.
+Ampex, Thomson SA, BTS each sold OEM versions of some of the Sony VTRs and camcorders at various times in the 1980s and 1990s.
 Other than nameplates, these models were identical to the Sony models.
 Internal components still bore the Sony name.